 2. Ride The Dogwood Brunch Train

-Ride the Dogwood Brunch Train from Palestine to Rusk on March 20 or 21, where you will enjoy a delicious three-course meal and a front-row seat to the Dogwood Days springtime show.
-Watch for luminous pink and white dogwood blooms light up the East Texas Piney Woods as they pass by your window.
-Allow for a 4-hour roundtrip.
+Ride the Dogwood Lunch Train from Palestine to Rusk on March 19 or 26, where you will enjoy a front-row seat to the Dogwood Days springtime show.
+Watch the luminous pink and white dogwood blooms light up the East Texas Piney Woods as they pass by your window.
+Lunch will be served at the Rusk Rail Depot.
+Allow for a 4-hour round trip.
 Check the schedule for other train rides.

 Azaleas And Spring Flower Trails In Tyler, March 20 To April 5